manucabral/YoutubeMusicRPC/README.md

 - The app crashes on start
     - Try
         - Close all browser instances and run it again.
+        - If you've Youtube Music Desktop Application close it too.
+          - I recommended to close instances from the task manager.
         - Restart discord and open it again.
     - If the problem persist please make an issue and adjunt your __client.log__ file.